Escape Cliffs

-Escape Cliffs is a place on the northern coast of the Northern Territory of Australia and the site of the fourth of a series of four failed attempts to establish permanent settlement in Australia's Top End.
-The previous attempts were at Fort Dundas, Fort Wellington and Port Essington.
-Escape Cliffs lies on the western coast of the Cape Hotham peninsula, and the eastern shore of Adam Bay, near the mouth and estuary of the Adelaide River.
+Escape Cliffs is a place on the northern coast of the Northern Territory of Australia, on the western coast of the Cape Hotham peninsula, and the eastern shore of Adam Bay, near the mouth and estuary of the Adelaide River.
 It lies about 60 km north-east of Darwin and is located in the Cape Hotham sector of the Djukbinj National Park.

+It was named by John Lort Stokes of HMS Beagle after visiting the spot in 1840, and refers to an incident where he and Lieut.
+Helpman escaped with their lives after being attacked by hostile Aboriginal men.

+It was the site of the fourth of a series of four failed attempts to establish a permanent settlement in Australia's Top End.
+Previous attempts were at Fort Dundas, Fort Wellington and Port Essington.
 There is no road access, though it is sometimes visited by yachts.

 History

 In 1864, the year after South Australia was granted control over the Northern Territory, the South Australian government decided that settlement of the area was desirable and sent a surveying and settlement expedition under the command of Lieutenant Colonel Boyle Travers Finniss, a former Premier of South Australia.
 He had been instructed to establish the settlement at Adam Bay and chose the Escape Cliffs site despite disagreements with other members of his party.
 It was intended to cover settlement costs through sales of land, much of which had already been presold to speculators and intending settlers even before the expedition reached the site and began their survey work.
 Finniss believed that the site could produce tropical vegetation and would be suitable for wool-growing and cattle farming.

 After a confused start, following an abortive initial move to another site some 65 km up the Adelaide River, the establishment work at Escape Cliffs began.
 Problems included incursions by the local Marananggu people (which culminated in the spearing of several horses and men, murder of two Aborigines and one settler), and the unsuitability of the land due to tidal flooding and poor drainage in the wet season, exacerbated by personal jealousies, poor leadership and the need for constant vigilance, resulted in ongoing disputes and deteriorating morale.